carfreesc/carfreesc.github.io/notes.md

 ## By bus

 There are currently four companies operating regular intercity bus service to and from State College: [Fullington Trailways](https://www.fullingtontours.com/), [Greyhound](https://www.greyhound.com/), [Flixbus](https://www.flixbus.com/), and [Agee Bus](https://www.gotobus.com/) (often known as "Gotobus", after the platform where its tickets are available).
-In total there are about a dozen daily arrivals and departures.
+In total there are about a dozen daily arrivals and departures, more than there are flights!
 Tickets can be booked at the websites of the respective companies; note that Flixbus is now the corparate parent of Greyhound, and Greyhound and Fullington cross-list tickets between their sites, so all three of these lines can be booked through any of the three sites.
 Agee Bus tickets can only be purchased at gotobus.com.

 Daily departures: